SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-This is our information on the expexted return from the 'adventurous' side.
+This represents our valuable information on expected returns from the "adventurous" side of the equation, guiding us to take bearable and rewardable risk.

 #### The Posterior <a name="subparagraph3"></a>